How A University Pivoted to Virtual Instruction and Learning As the COVID-19 Crisis Escalated

 A team designing a novel, two-part patient transfer device for medical professionals in partnership with Hackensack University Medical Center also pivoted, building out fuller business projections rather than completing a physical prototype in time for the Expo.
 The approach paid off: the team won the Expo's Ansary Pitch Competition, taking home a $10,000 first prize.
 Advised by professor Vikki Hazelwood, the team has since filed patent disclosures and retains interest in creating a startup.

-“With software projects, fortunately, it’s pretty easy to take them online,” explains Besnik Balaj ’20, a computer engineering major who may continue working on BitBuddy as a Stevens master's student in the fall and developing device hardware to complement the app.
+“With software projects, fortunately, it’s pretty easy to take them online,” explained Besnik Balaj, a computer engineering major on the team.
 "The ability to share screens with each other in real time made a huge difference."

 And a team working on a multi-drone surveillance security system assembled its project piecemeal, working independently in remote locations while also updating code on GitHub.